-Food Allergy Action Plan
+Your Food Allergy Action Plan

-Using the food allergy action plan already in place from your child's health-care provider for home and school as a model, include specific camp/unit events.
+Using as a model the food allergy action plan already in place from your child's health care provider for home and school, include specific camp/unit events.
 Consider all activities the youth will be involved in, such as merit badge courses, craft activities, cracker barrel, travel, etc.